johnSmithPl/analytics_engineer_proj/README.md

 - Docker

-The docker-compose file is setup for `linux/amd64`, it works fine with MacOS M-series chip.
-The platform architecture is controled through this attribute in the [docker-compose.yml file](docker-compose.yml):
+The docker-compose file is set up for `linux/amd64`, and it works fine with MacOS M-series chips.
+The platform architecture is controlled through this attribute in the [docker-compose.yml file](docker-compose.yml):
 ```
 platform: linux/amd64
 ```

 You can find more info about it in the [official docker docs](https://docs.docker.com/reference/compose-file/services/#platform).
-It was not tested on other platforms, like windows.
+It was not tested on other platforms, like Windows.

 ### Setup